-To better understand the implication of this theorem, consider an illustration in Figure 2, where two EMKC flows ($\alpha = 200$ mb/s and $\beta = 0.5$) share a bottleneck link of capacity 10 gb/s.
-Recall that for the same setup, the classic Kelly control is unstable for any delay D > 3 time units [16].
+To better understand the implication of this theorem, consider an illustration in Fig. 1, where two EMKC flows ( $\alpha = 200 \text{ mb/s}$ and $\beta = 0.5$ ) share a bottleneck link of capacity 10 gb/s.
+Recall that for the same setup, the classic Kelly control is unstable for any delay D > 3 time units [14].
 In the first example, the feedback delay is 20 time units for each flow, while in the second example, delays of each flow randomly fluctuate between 1 and 100 time units at each control step.
-As seen in both examples in Figure 2, full link utilization is reached without oscillations (even though individual delays are different) and eventually the two flows share the resource fairly.
+As seen in both examples in Fig. 1, full link utilization is reached without oscillations and eventually the two flows share the resource fairly.
 These simulation results support our previous conclusion that EMKC is a stable and fair controller under random delays, which is a requirement for any practical method to be used in the current Internet.